 A typical healthy packed lunch should contain:

-Children eating packed lunches share the dining room facilities.
-Packed lunches should consist mainly of sandwiches, with some fruit and perhaps a biscuit, yoghurt and crisps.
-For health and safety reasons packed lunches must not contain sweets, nuts, chocolate, fizzy drinks or glass bottles.
+For health and safety reasons packed lunches must not contain nuts, sweets, chocolate, fizzy drinks or glass bottles.

 Please label packed lunch boxes clearly with your child’s name and class.

 You must decide at the beginning of each half term if you wish your child to have school meals or bring a packed lunch.
-It is not possible to change from one to another except at this time.
+It is not possible to change from one to another in the middle of the half term.